papivot/pace-docs/PKS Scaling.md

 **Cleanup**

 - Stop the long running load generator by pressing -Ctrl+c
-- Type exit to exit out of the load-generator pod.
+- Type 'exit' to exit out of the load-generator pod.
-- execute the following -
+- Execute the following -

 > `kubectl delete deployment load-generator`
 >